 WhizKidz Banner

 Visual programming languages use blocks that connect together to form a program.
-For younger students, this is the best way to learn coding as it focuses on the logic, problem solving and critical thinking skills without getting hampered on typing and syntax.
-It provides quick feedback and results to encourage and keep your child engaged.
+For younger beginners, this is the best way to learn coding as it focuses on the logic, problem solving, and critical thinking skills without getting hampered on typing and syntax.
+It provides immediate feedback and results to encourage and keep your child engaged.

 • Scratch - This is the gold standard on starting out in coding.
 Create animations, stories and games on this platform developed by MIT.